 2. “He may just be hungry.”

 Oh wow, so it’s as simple as that?
 Stop starving my child and he will stop screaming all day and night?
-I guess the 12 hours a day he spends with my boob in his face is not enough for him.
+I guess the 12 hours a day he spends with my boob in his mouth is not enough for him.

 3. “You will spoil him by holding him so much.”

 Thank you for your comfort and sensitivity.
 By the way, I don’t give a crap about spoiling him.
 I give a crap about both of us actually surviving.
 P.S.
 I call bullshit because you cannot spoil a newborn.
-And if you don’t believe that, do some research because there is plenty of scientific data that proves you cannot spoil a baby.
+And if you don’t believe that, do some research because there is plenty of scientific data that proves you literally cannot spoil a baby.

 4. “You are lucky that he only cries when he is awake.”